clsInputMSSQLDB Step

 Let’s build and execute the “clsInputMSSQLDBDef” example.

-- Create a new ETL definition called “clsInputMSSQLDBDef” and open the definition in designer mode.
+• Create a new ETL definition named “clsInputMSSQLDBDef” and open it in designer mode.

-- Click the "clsInputMSSQLDB" step to configure its "Required" properties.
+• Click the "clsInputMSSQLDB" step to configure its "Required" properties.
 Provide a name for the step.
 Select the SQL connection from the drop-down list.
-Provide the Select SQL statement.
-Select the appropriate data schema from the drop-down list that matches the SQL result set.
+Enter the Select SQL statement.
+Select the data schema from the drop-down list that matches the SQL result set.
 Click the Save button.
 Click here to learn about ETL Data Schema Designer.

-- The data schema is included here for reference.
+• The data schema is provided here for reference.

-- Click the button to configure the case transform list.
-The pop-up window is displayed for configuration.
+• Click the button to configure the case transform list.
+The pop-up window opens for configuration.
 Click the Add Row (+) button to insert an empty row.
-Select the column and the case type from the drop-down list.
+Select the column and case type from the drop-down list.
 Click the Save button.
 Click the Add Row button to insert multiple columns for case transform.

-- Click the "clsOutputMSSQLDB" step to configure its "Required" properties.
+• Click the "clsOutputMSSQLDB" step to configure its "Required" properties.
 Provide a name for the step.
 Select the SQL connection from the drop-down list.
-Provide the table name to create and store in the connection database.
+Specify the table name to create and store in the connection's database.
 Select “Yes” to create a new table.
 Select the primary key column from the drop-down list.
 Select the database operation from the drop-down list.
 Click the Save button.

-- Select the database operation from the drop-down list.
-You may configure the step to perform Insert, Update, Insert and Update, Delete, and Replace All.
+• Select the database operation from the drop-down list.
+You may configure the step to perform Insert, Update, Insert and Update, Delete, or Replace All.
 Click the Save button.

-- Save the ETL definition, create a new instance, and then execute it.
+• Save the ETL definition, create a new instance, and execute it.
 Render the ETL instance.
 Click the process step to view its properties.
 The “clsInputMSSQLDB” step should input the MSSQL DB file for transformation.

-- The source SQL record set used for case transformation is included here for reference.
+• The source SQL record set used for case transformation is provided here for reference.

-- The case-transformed SQL result set is included here for reference.
+• The case-transformed SQL result set is provided here for reference.

 Definition Sample: